THUACL/THUACL/_projects/1_Human-centered_Risk_Assessment_and_Decision_Making.md

 ### 2.4 Results

-The final model achieved:
-- **85.4% accuracy** for head injury severity on the numerical dataset,
-- **78.7% accuracy** on an independent **192-case real-world crash dataset**, and
-- approximately **1.2 ± 0.4 ms** prediction time.

-The performance of the SVM-based prediction model was further evaluated using a 192-case real-world collision dataset.
-Considering the heterogeneity between the numerical database and the real-world dataset, we retrained the prediction model and adopted five-fold cross-validation to assess it comprehensively.
-The prediction accuracy, precision, recall, and AUC were 78.7 %, 0.636, 0.787, and 0.698, respectively.
+On the numerical dataset, the final model predicted head injury severity with an accuracy of **85.4%**.
+To examine whether this performance transfers beyond simulation, the model was further evaluated on an independent dataset of **192 real-world collisions**.
+Considering the heterogeneity between the numerical database and real-world crash records, the model was retrained on this dataset and assessed using five-fold cross-validation, yielding an accuracy of **78.7%**, a precision of 0.636, a recall of 0.787, and an AUC of 0.698.
+The moderate decrease relative to the numerical dataset reflects the greater variability of real-world crash conditions, yet the model still recovers the dominant relationship between crash pulse, occupant characteristics, and injury outcome.
+Crucially, prediction requires only about **1.2 ± 0.4 ms** per case, which is several orders of magnitude faster than finite element simulation and therefore fast enough to inform occupant protection decisions within the crash itself.